KocsisGabor/GraphDown/README.md

 Just like that we have a todo app that's easily customizable and extendable with all kinds of other advantages.

-Obviously the app will have defaults and there will be a marketplace for views, templates, and even whole apps.
+The app will come with default views for certain types, but there will likely be a marketplace for additional views, templates, and even complete 'applications'.

 Again, I can't mention everything.
 For example I said earlier that the language has query syntax: this means that we don't have to use the data in the way we wrote it, we can make queries to get them back in a different way.
 For example our base markdown file might be a journal type thing where we write an entry for each day and then we insert a task into the todo graph inside these day entries.
-This means that our Tasks will be all over the place in the file but it doesn't matter because we can just make a new Todo section in the document with a query that shows our whole Todo graph in that place.
+This means that our Tasks will be all over the place in the file but it doesn't matter because we can just make a new Todo section in the document with a query that shows our whole Todo graph in that place (queries can also have views).
 Similarly, we can have a "People I'm working with" section where we query for all the person typed nodes to display only their name and the pending tasks assigned to them.
 These queries can be complicated but it's not harder than an SQL query so most people will be able to write them.

 ## Important: Why Graphs and Types Matter

 The Todo example has an `<- assigned -> person: John Doe` connection.
 Imagine that you also have a "Contacts" graph in the document and you list people you know in it with all kinds of details.
 If you first create this John Doe node in the Todo graph, then he will be suggested in the Contact graph as well or if you have a query there for all the persons, he will be there instantly.
 If you already have him in the Contacts graph, then his name will be suggested in the Todo graph as soon as you connect a person typed node to a task.
 If this person has connection anywhere in the document to anything (company, phone number, spouse, where you met, where they live, etc.) then all of these information will be available wherever the node is used.

-Direction matters, this person will be listed in the Todo graph but the task will be listed in the person's node as well since it's connected to him with the assigned edge.
+This person will be listed in the Todo graph but the task will be listed in the person's node as well since it's connected to him with the 'assigned' edge.
 This is the power of graphs.
-The data is connected in a natural way and it's easy to manage and query it.
+The data is connected in a natural way and it's easy to manage and query it (the connection is bidirectional in this case but that only matters with queries).

 ## Conclusion